Invoca/developer-docs/README.md

 14. Back in github, set the default branch of this repo (developer-docs) to your new branch.
 15. Limit pushing to the branch to members of the Developer Docs Administrators group in [Settings > Branches](https://github.com/Invoca/developer-docs/settings/branches)

-## Private Documentation
+## Protected Documentation
-The "private" documentation in RTD is not actually protected by a login.
-When a version is set to private, it can be viewed by anyone who was the link.
+The "protected" documentation in RTD is not actually protected by a login.
+When a version is set to protected, it can be viewed by anyone who was the link.

 ## Documentation Structure
 * The home page of the site is source/index.rst